harrypapa2002/Alan-Compiler/README.md

 - `lib/`: Contains the runtime library source code and its corresponding Makefile.
     - `Makefile`: Located inside the `lib/` folder, it defines the build process for creating the `lib.a` static library.

-- `examples/`: Contains example programs written in the Alan language.
+- `programs/`: Contains example programs written in the Alan language.

+- `tests/`: Contains a python script to execute test programs written in the Alan language.

 ## Installation